Seven states among top achievers in 'ease of doing business' ranking of states, UTs | Science-Environment

 Nudging can not come only from the government and the industry has a big role to play there, the finance minister said.

-She also emphasised the need for capacity building at all levels so that efficiency can be further improved.
+She also emphasized the need for capacity building at all levels so that efficiency can be further improved.

-Commerce and Industry Minister Piyush Goyal said the assessment has evolved from evidence-based to 100 per cent feedback in a multilingual format.
+Citing the example of the benefits of capacity building, Sitharaman said, ''I can speak for the Department of Revenue, which in the name of wanting to bring efficiency in the revenue collection, has spent a lot of time with the states to improve and build capacities''.
+That is why we find GST collection is going up, she said, adding, ''It is going up, not just because people are paying more tax but also loopholes are plugged and also unroll, unregistered, unassessed people coming on board''.
+Commerce and Industry Minister Piyush Goyal said the assessment has evolved from evidence-based to 100 percent feedback in a multilingual format.

 ''The process started in 2014 has started bearing fruit as we go along.
-Rather than ease of doing business being limited to a few areas, few cities and few businesses, we are seeing it being reflected across the country through the spirit of competitive federalism and also of collaboration,'' he added.
+Rather than ease of doing business is limited to a few areas, few cities, and few businesses, we are seeing it being reflected across the country through the spirit of competitive federalism and also of collaboration,'' he added.

-The DPIIT, since 2014, has been assessing states/UTs based on their performance in the implementation of prescribed reforms in the BRAP exercise.
+The DPI, since 2014, has been assessing states/UTs based on their performance in the implementation of prescribed reforms in the BRAP exercise.

-Jain also asked the states to identify minor provisions, which can be decriminalised to reduce the compliance burden.
+Jain also asked the states to identify minor provisions, which can be decriminalized to reduce the compliance burden.

-''We have requested states to look very closely at decriminalisation...Make it a civil penalty or compoundable for minor violations,'' he added.
+''We have requested states to look very closely at decriminalization...Make it a civil penalty or compoundable for minor violations,'' he added.
+Commenting on the rankings, Fintech company IOUX co-founder Vineet K Sachdev said IOUX would like to engage more closely with all state governments and public institutions to improve ease of doing business (EODB).

+''The Digital India Vision of our government is a master stroke to leapfrog our country in EoDB rankings,'' he said, adding that IOUX has brought innovative solutions to the biggest pain point of delayed payments of MSMEs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)